Aripiprazole: Available forms

-Aripiprazole is available in the form of oral tablets, orally disintegrating tablets, oral solutions, oral films, and as injectables for intramuscular administration.
-It is also available in the form of aripiprazole lauroxil, a lipophilic ester prodrug of aripiprazole for use as a long-acting injectable.
+Aripiprazole is available in the form of oral tablets, oral films, oral disintegrating tablets, oral solution, and digital pills with sensors, and as a short-acting injectable for intramuscular administration.
+It is also available as a long-acting injectable, aripiprazole lauroxil, a lipophilic ester prodrug of aripiprazole designed to be given once per month, and as a once-every-two-months long-acting injectable, under the brand name Abilify Asimtufii.

 Contraindications

 Contraindications to aripiprazole include known hypersensitivity to aripiprazole, among others.

 Adverse effects

-In elderly with dementia-related psychosis who are treated with antipsychotics, there is an increased risk of death.
+In elderly people with dementia-related psychosis who are treated with antipsychotics, there is an increased risk of death.
 In children, adolescents, and young adults treated with antidepressants there is an increased risk of suicidal thoughts or behavior.

-In adults, side effects with greater than 10% incidence include weight gain, mania, headache, akathisia, insomnia, delirium, and gastrointestinal effects like nausea, constipation, and lightheadedness.
+In adults, side effects with greater than 10% incidence include weight gain, mania, headache, akathisia, insomnia, delirium, gastrointestinal effects like nausea and constipation, and lightheadedness.
 Side effects in children are similar, and include sleepiness, increased appetite, and stuffy nose.

-A strong desire to gamble, binge eat, shop, and engage in sexual activity may also occur rarely.
+In 2016, an FDA Drug Safety Communication warned that aripiprazole can rarely cause impulse control issues.
+The impulse control problems include a strong desire to gamble, binge eat, shop, and engage in sexual activity.
 These urges can be uncontrollable.
+The uncontrollable urges were reported to stop when the dose of aripiprazole was lowered or the medication was discontinued.

-Uncontrolled movement such as restlessness, tremors, and muscle rigidity may occur.
+Uncontrolled movement such as restlessness, tremors, and muscle rigidity may also occur.